ASEAN and Australia

 - $74.2 million

 Australia has strong connections to the people of Southeast Asia, including through migration, education exchanges and tourism.
-Over one million Australian residents claimed an ASEAN country as their country of birth in the 2021 Census and over 1.1 million with ASEAN ancestry.
+Over one million Australian residents claimed an ASEAN country as their country of birth in the 2021 Census and over 1.1 million had ASEAN ancestry.
 Over 800,000 Australians speak an ASEAN language.

 Australia's people and institutional connections with Southeast Asia are enhanced by the Australia-ASEAN Council.
 The council strengthens Australia's engagement with the region through advocacy, support for business, education and cultural initiatives.